Horseshoe jewellery kaleidoscope

 “Of course I don’t,” replied the scientist.
 “But I understand it’s lucky whether you believe in it or not.”

 Belief in lucky horseshoe quality – one of the most common modern superstitions among many people, regardless of religion – Christians, Muslims, Buddhists and atheists.
 Everyone believes that a horseshoe brings good luck to the house, but not everyone knows where this belief has come from.
-Here are some interesting facts in Horseshoe jewellery kaleidoscope.

 The fact that in ancient Egypt, Pharaoh’s horses were shod with golden horseshoes, and knowing this, the crowd often ran for a passing chariot of Pharaoh in the hope that one of the horses lost a shoe.
 The finder of it became a rich man, and as a symbol of wealth was often equated with happiness, then the holder of a horseshoe was considered lucky.
 Interestingly, unsuspecting Pharaoh thought (naive) that the crowd of people fleeing the chariot runs out of love for him.